 Step 2: In a smaller bowl, add the wet ingredients and mix well.

-Step 3: Add the wet ingredients and the fresh cranberries to the dry ingredients.
+Step 3: Add the wet and fresh cranberries to the dry ingredients.
 Mix lightly.

 Baker's tip: